Triad City Beat: Notable reporting

 The New York Times has cited reports from the Triad City Beat and then-associate editor Eric Ginsburg in their front-page story and followup story concerning the disproportionate harassment of black drivers in Greensboro by city police.

 The Triad City Beat's independent reporting had been cited by other national media outlets besides The New York Times, including Vice, Bustle, Colorlines, and The Jewish Press.
 They have also been extensively cited by Triad and North Carolina outlets such as the Triad Business Journal, WUNC, WFDD, and NC Policy Watch.

-Awards

-In 2016, senior editor Jordan Green won second prize for Best Political Column for newspapers with fewer than a 45,000 print run for the national group Association of Alternative Newsmedia.
-He also won second place in 2018, again for his column Citizen Green, and freelance reporter Jonathen Michels won third place in the Longform News category the same year.
-In 2019, publisher and executive editor Brian Clarey won first prize for Best Political Column.
-Jordan Green won third place in the same category for his column Citizen Green.

-Leadership

-The newspaper lists its directors and editors as: